Bucket Testing | The Who, What, Why, and How of Bucket Testing

 Bucket testing is an iterative process, which means that you can continue to improve the performance of your site or app by making changes based on the data that you collect.

-Common Page Elements to Test with Bucket Testing
+What Are the Common Page Elements to Test with Bucket Testing?

 Bucket testing can be used to test anything from the design of a website to the wording of a call-to-action button.
 By bucket testing different versions of a site or app, businesses can find the version that works best for their target audience.